ppetrovtv/pine_script_docs/source/Pine_Version_3_Migration_Guide.rst

 No more math operations with booleans
 -------------------------------------

-In PineScript v2 there were rules of implicit conversion of booleans into numeric types.
+In Pine Script v2 there were rules of implicit conversion of booleans into numeric types.
 In v3 this is forbidden.
 There is a conversion of numeric types into booleans instead (zero and 'na' values are false, all the other numbers are true).
 Example: